Regnus 5.2

 Into this file, paste the following:

-ENTRY <First Label>Hello brave new world!
+START <First Label>Hello brave new world!

-ENTRY <Second Label>Goodbye cruel world!
+START <Second Label>Goodbye cruel world!

-Now, open this script with your Regnus parser.
-You should be given a selection of two options from the parser's contents menu: "First Label" and "Second Label".
+You should now be given a selection of two options from the parser's contents menu: "First Label" and "Second Label".
 Go ahead and select one, and generate some text!

 These line identifiers (the parts in triangular brackets) are called "labels", and they tell the parser that it can start parsing from that line, as well as letting it know what that option should be called!